LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    Quantization Parameter.
 Some devices don't support Constant Bit Rate.
 For those devices, QP is used instead.

-   ..
-Warning:: Higher value means more compression, but less quality.
+   .. warning:: Higher value means more compression, but less quality.

 **Default**
    ``28``